- Automatically with an indexing queue

 - You can trigger full product reindexing by clicking Reindex All Products to Algolia in the main toolbar at the top of the page.

 To keep the number of records and indexing operations as low as possible, Algolia only indexes active categories.
-To show all categories in the Autocomplete menu and InstantSearch Results page, set Show categories that are not included in the navigation menu to Yes.
+To show all categories in the Autocomplete menu and InstantSearch Results page, set Show categories that aren’t included in the navigation menu to Yes.

 Full reindexing